 - Do you have a large house?
 Do you attempt to heat every square metre?
 It may sound simple but work out which rooms get the most use and only heat those.

-- Are you guilty of swanning about the house in a t-shirt and shorts in the middle of winter?
+- Layer up.
+Are you guilty of swanning about the house in a t-shirt and shorts in the middle of winter?
 If that’s you, why not pop on a few more layers of clothing, turn the thermostat down and save a few dollars.

 - Set your thermostat at a moderate 18-20 degrees Celsius.
 If you find you are still cold, grab a blanket, and maybe cosy up with a special someone or a fur-baby to stay warm.